gitlabhq/gitlab-recipes/install/archlinux/README.md

 **This guide assumes that you run every command as root.**

+** Never upgrade your packages blindly **

+** Always test the effects of the package upgrade first and be prepared to downgrade if needed **

 #### If you find a bug

 If you find a bug/error in this guide please submit an issue or a Merge Request